bentrevor/elasticsearch-demo/README.markdown

 The `search` method is provided by Tire.

 ### Why is my search returning already-deleted articles?
 When something gets indexed by Tire, it stays there until explicitly removed.
-When I was testing out the search form, I kept seeing articles that were already deleted (and would give me a 404).
+When I was testing out the search form, I kept seeing articles that were already deleted (but would give me a 404 if I tried to view them).
 For this demo app, the easy solution was running a rake task to clear the index and re-seed the database: `rake tire:index:drop INDEX=articles`.
 According to [this github issue](https://github.com/karmi/tire/issues/309), there is only a hacky workaround for selectively removing things from an index, so that should probably be accounted for when deciding whether or not to use Elasticsearch.

 ### Other options
 Apache Solr is another open-source search server built on top of Apache Lucene.
 [This article](http://blog.sematext.com/2012/08/23/solr-vs-elasticsearch-part-1-overview/) and [this article](http://www.ymc.ch/en/why-we-chose-solr-4-0-instead-of-elasticsearch) are good comparisons of the benefits and drawbacks of each.
 From what can tell, Solr is "more powerful" but requires more configuration, and Elasticsearch is a better option for a site that needs "basic" full-text search.
 But that's not to say Elasticsearch is weak or inflexible (from the YMC article):